/

 What is Customer Infrastructure?

-Customer Infrastructure is the foundational layer that enables all customer-facing interactions—support, success, and engagement—to operate through a unified, programmable system.
+Customer Infrastructure is the foundational layer that enables all customer-facing interactions — support, success, and engagement — to operate through a unified, programmable system.
 Unlike traditional support tools that silo conversations, Customer Infrastructure treats every interaction as data that informs product, revenue, and relationship decisions.
+Plain is the AI-native Customer Infrastructure Platform built API-first for B2B SaaS in the agent-driven world.

 What is an API-first support platform?

 An API-first support platform exposes its full capabilities programmatically, allowing teams to build custom workflows, integrate AI agents, and extend functionality without waiting for vendor features.
-Plain's GraphQL API provides complete feature parity with the UI—anything a human can do, an agent can do.
+Plain's GraphQL API provides complete feature parity with the UI — anything a human can do, an agent can do.
+The architectural commitment matters because AI agents need infrastructure they can compose with, not applications they have to work around.
+See the deep API-first support platforms comparison for the dimension-by-dimension breakdown.

-Why are B2B teams moving away from Zendesk?
+Why are B2B teams moving away from Zendesk for AI-driven support?

 How do AI agents work with customer support platforms?

 AI agents need platforms that let them observe state, take actions, and coordinate with humans seamlessly.
-API-first platforms like Plain treat agents as first-class citizens—they can read conversations, respond to customers, escalate issues, and update records through the same interfaces humans use.
+API-first platforms like Plain treat agents as first-class citizens — they can read conversations, respond to customers, escalate issues, and update records through the same GraphQL interfaces humans use.
+Plain's BYOA architecture lets engineering teams connect Claude, GPT, Gemini, or a custom fine-tuned model as a queue participant via Machine Users + webhooks.
+Plain also ships a native MCP server with 30+ tools that any MCP-compatible AI assistant — Claude, Cursor, ChatGPT — can address directly.

 What is the difference between support software and Customer Infrastructure?

 Support software focuses on ticket management and resolution metrics.
-Customer Infrastructure focuses on enabling relationships—unifying channels, exposing data through APIs, and providing the foundation for both human and AI-driven interactions.
-Plain consolidates Slack, Teams, Discord, email, and in-app support into one programmable workspace.
+Customer Infrastructure focuses on enabling relationships — unifying channels, exposing data through APIs, and providing the foundation for both human and AI-driven interactions.
+Plain consolidates Slack, Microsoft Teams, Discord, email, and in-app support into one programmable workspace where Ari (customer-facing AI), Sidekick (internal AI copilot), and custom-built agents all operate on a standardized, company-specific set of rules.